paumih/custom-object-detection/Conda.md

 **meta Python pkg anaconda = about 160 other Python packages for daily use in data science**

-Anaconda installer = install python (and its dependencies) + create a new base environment + pip install conda + conda install anaconda
+Anaconda installer = install python (and its dependencies) + create a new base environment + pip install conda + conda install anaconda data science packages